1st January 1968

 WESTSIDE STORY!

 Westside Promotions are to switch the days of their weekly pop concerts at the New Market Discotheque in Bath Road, Bridgwater it was disclosed yesterday.
 Since the venture started last Autumn the shows have always been held on Mondays, but now they will take place every Friday.
 The new series kicks off on 15th March with a guest visit from versatile British group The Symbols, whose “Best Part Of Breaking Up” on the President label has taken them into the national Top 30 for the first time.
 And the boys are expected to include their follow-up during their Bridgwater gig.
 With Westside’s concerts changing to Friday, it does not mean that there will be a change of format.
 The shows have built up a name for offering good groups from Somerset and farther afield, star attractions, disc jockeys and the best of the latest singles.
 All this will continue as before.
 “It’s just that we feel Mondays was a bad night” said Brian Mapstone, partner in the Street-based agency.
 “Now, having it on Fridays, means that it should be twice as good”.
-“Becuase of the re-organising, it also means that we shall have a slight break” he explained.
+“Because of the re-organising, it also means that we shall have a slight break” he explained.
 “Our last Monday show will be tonight when we present The Neat Change from the Marquee Club, London and then we return on 15th March”.
 “In addition”, Brian added “P.P.
 Arnold will not now be coming for the time being”.
 Well let’s hope the new day will please a whole lot more fans than did Monday.

 A huge shame about P.P.Arnold as she was advertised as a forthcoming attraction in the Mercury’s pages.